zion379/SuperCube3/ReadMe.md

-This is a hypercasul mobile game.
+This is a hypercasual mobile game.